Report: That´s how I helped Sandra find an apartment in Paris!

 Were those close friends who told you that?

 Several people, friends, family, work.
-But what really appealed to me personally were the videos you made for me in the flats, and of the surroundings, so I could get an impression.
+But what really appealed to me personally were the videos you made for me during the apartment inspections, and of the surroundings, so I could get an impression.
 It was all very well thought out.
 I liked what you offered and that also helped me.

 Note: I am happy about her compliment.
 It should be mentioned that Sandra's application really was very poor for French requirements.
 Many documents were missing, there were hardly any French documents.
 Some of them were incomplete and the rent/income ratio was poor at the time.